JanWilczek/wolf-sound-blog/_posts/fx/2021-11-26-parametric-eq-design.md

 ## Step 3: Digitize the Analog Prototype

 The third step to implement a filter plugin is the digitization of the analog prototype.
-Again, there are many ways to do this but in practice the one most useful for musical purposes is the *bilinear transform*, also called *Tustin's method*.
+Again, there are many ways to do this but in practice the one most useful for musical purposes is the *bilinear transform*, also called *Tustin's method* [Smith07,VälimäkiReiss16,Zölzer08,Zölzer11].

 The bilinear transform maps the analog frequencies from the $j\omega$ analog frequency axis in the $s$-plane to digital frequencies on the unit circle in the $z$-plane.
 This may seem kind of complicated, and frankly it is, but fortunately there are ready-made formulas for this: